15 Expats Talk about Health Insurance and Healthcare in Bahamas

 Do you have anything more to add about local medical facilities in Bahamas?

 "Two hospitals service all the islands of the Bahamas.
 Princess Margaret is the free care hospital and waiting times are extremely lengthy.
 Doctors hospital is where most go if they have insurance or money to pay for an emergency.
 There are other private care clinics around that take insurance.
 Unfortunately, emergency services and response are associated with your area.
 There is a fire and police stations on PI, so we get pretty quick response.
-It differs in Nassau," wrote an expat living in Paradise Island.
+It differs in Nassau," mentioned one expat in Paradise Island.

 As a foreigner living in Bahamas, will I have access to public healthcare?
 What is it like?